ivansherbs/insights.ivansherbs.com/content/en/reference-article.md

     fm: jpg
     q: 50
 ---
-... all the images on this page will be fetched using the JPEG format and a 50% quality...
+... all the images on this page will be fetched using the JPEG format and a 50% quality ...
 ```

 ### Example 1